Jenson Button to race in World Endurance Championship in 2024 season with Jota Porsche team

 Frederic Lequien, the CEO of WEC, described it as "an honour to have Jenson Button - a hugely successful driver across many racing disciplines - competing full-time in the WEC next year".

-The WEC season starts in Qatar on March 2, with the Le Mans 24 Hours on June 15-16.
+The WEC season starts in Qatar on March 2.
 The calendar also features a race in November at Brazil's Interlagos circuit, where Button won his F1 title.

 Former Ferrari Academy driver Callum Ilott this week signed to partner fellow Briton Will Stevens, who has been with Jota since 2022, and France's Norman Nato in Jota's other car, the #12.